 When the IECD came to our class for the first time, it was a turning point for me.
 I went home that day and proudly told my parents that that I was going to have a bright future and find a decent job.
 My family did not take me seriously, but I started to fall in love with electricity and I became very eager to learn about this invisible energy.
 Through the IECD, I got an internship opportunity at the Dakhliya Port, where I was trained in the maintenance department of a reputable trading company that operates in the port.

 At first, my father refused.
 He did not want me to go and work with men in the port.
 However, I did not give up easily.
 I succeeded in convincing him, and I had the honour of being one of the first girls to be trained at the port.
 Every day I would tell my parents what I had done, and I finally started to see the pride in their eyes.
-They started to encourage and push me to be an excellent technician.
+My parents started to encourage and push me to be an excellent technician, especially my mother who always stood by my side and supported me whenever I used to get negative comments from anyone .She is always proud of me.
 I am certain that God’s choice is always the best and that trusting myself is more important than listening to people’s opinions.